sjlimmer/Getting-and-Cleaning-Data-Course-Project/README.md

 each variable means.

 ### From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-The tidy data set was created by using aggregate to take the mean of each variable for each of the six activity types.
+The tidy data set was created by using aggregate to take the mean of each variable for each of the six activity types and each subject.